 Image by Benedict Johnson

-Now Boyce has created a unique artwork for Newham which will reflect the many stories from and around the local area.
-She has held workshops training local young people from Shipman Youth Centre, Fight for Peace and ASTA Community Hub to record and archive oral history interviews.
-These young people have undertaken interviews with the local community and the results have become material for Boyce’s artwork
+Boyce also held workshops training local young people from Shipman Youth Centre, Fight for Peace and ASTA Community Hub to record and archive oral history interviews.

 Over her 30-year career Sonia Boyce has emerged as one of the leading figures in the British art scene.

 Her work began with drawings that reflect her personal experiences to more recent works in which she uses diverse media such as photography, video, sound and testimonies to depict contemporary life.

 Boyce's recent interests explore art as a social practice and the critical and contextual debates that arise from this area of study.
 With an emphasis on collaborative work, she has been working closely with other people since 1990, often involving improvisation and spontaneous performative actions on the part of her collaborators.

 After gaining recognition in the 1980s as part of the Black British artist's movement, Sonia’s practice has evolved to become more collaborative and site-specific, integrating all mediums including film, performance, photography and installation.

 In 2007, she was awarded an MBE for services to art, and in 2016 she became a Royal Academician.
 She has exhibited at the ICA London, Eastside Projects in Birmingham, and the 2015 Venice Biennale.
 Last year Sonia won the Paul Hamlyn Foundation Award for Artists.

 The Newham Commission is Sonia Boyce’s first permanent public art commission in the UK.